 Symptoms from ingesting aloe plants

 There are many symptoms your cat might display if eating your plants.
 They range from stomach pain to kidney failure in the most extreme cases.
-A vet will know the clinical signs to look for and know exactly how to treat your cat for contact with poisonous plants.
+A vet will know the clinical signs to look for and how to treat your cat for contact with poisonous plants.

 The Effects Of Ingestion of Aloe Vera Plants

-Aloe vera has been used for thousands of years to treat various human ailments and ancient civilizations called it the plant of immortality.
+Aloe vera has been used for thousands of years to treat various human ailments, and ancient civilizations called it the plant of immortality.
 However, this does not mean you will live forever if you consume the leaves or other plant parts.

-Touching or brushing against an aloe may get you a few unwelcome scratches, but that’s about it.
+Touching or brushing against an aloe may get you a few unwelcome scratches, but that’s it.
 Ingestion is where the danger lies.
 Fortunately, most cats don’t usually eat enough of the plant to kill them, but it can make them sick.

 If your cat has chewed on an aloe leaf in your home or garden, you may see one or more of the following: